Kritiji/Saarthi/README.md

 - Features are designed to be intuitive and easy to use
 - Enables users to access information and resources quickly and easily

-## Sustainable Development Goals
-Following are the 5 SDG goals satisfied by our Pregcare application.

-- SDG 2: Zero Hunger: Pregcare app helps womens by providing Nutritional information and guidance it also provides Meal planning.

-- SDG 3: Good Health and Well-being: The pregcare application aligns with this goal as it provides a platform for pregnant women to access information and tools to support their health and well-being during pregnancy.

-- SDG 4: Quality Education: The application gives the education to the mother by giving access to reliable information.

-- SDG 5: Gender Equality: The pregcare application aligns with this goal as it aims to provide support and information to women during pregnancy, which can help to reduce gender-based inequalities in healthcare.

-- SDG 9: Industry, Innovation and Infrastructure: The pregcare application aligns with this goal as it uses innovative technologies, such as chatbot and smartwatch integration, to provide support to pregnant women.

-- SDG 10: Reduced Inequality: The pregcare application aligns with this goal as it aims to provide equal access to information and support to women during pregnancy.

-- SDG 17: Partnerships to achieve the Goal: The pregcare application aligns with this goal as it involves the use of multiple technologies, such as Flutter, Dialogflow, and Firebase, to achieve its objectives.
-It also involves the collaboration of various stakeholders, such as pregnant women, healthcare professionals, and app developers.

 ## Tech Stack
 - Flutter: A popular open-source mobile application development framework.
 - Firebase: A mobile application development platform that provides user authentication and database technologies.